PoliNetworkOrg/TheTOLProject/README.md

 ## Contributing

 If you want to contribute to this repo, make sure to check out the [contributing guidelines](docs/CONTRIBUTING.md).
+This project follows the [all-contributors](https://allcontributors.org/) specification.
+Contributions of any kind welcome!
+If you've contributed to this project and you're not in the contributors list, please open an issue or a PR to fix it.

 ## Contributors ✨